tyconsulting/blog.tyang.github.io/_posts/2012-09-06-powershell-script-to-enable-scom-agent-proxy-in-a-more-efficient-way.md

 ---
 if you search on how to enable SCOM agent proxy for all your SCOM agents using PowerShell, you’ll get lots of posts and scripts that shows you how to do it in SCOM 2007 or 2012.
 In fact, I have written few back in the days.

-However, no matter if the script uses SCOM 2007 PowerShell Snap-in, or SCOM 2012 PowerShell module, or even SCOM SDK, there is one limitation: the "ProxyingEnabled” property of the agent class is not one of the search criteria that you can use when retrieving the agent:
+However, no matter if the script uses SCOM 2007 PowerShell Snap-in, or SCOM 2012 PowerShell module, or even SCOM SDK, there is one limitation: the "ProxyingEnabled" property of the agent class is not one of the search criteria that you can use when retrieving the agent:

 <a href="http://blog.tyang.org/wp-content/uploads/2012/09/image2.png"><img style="padding-left: 0px;padding-right: 0px;padding-top: 0px;border: 0px" src="http://blog.tyang.org/wp-content/uploads/2012/09/image_thumb2.png" alt="image" width="512" height="279" border="0" /></a>